Why Springing Forward Hits Harder Than You Think (And What to Do About It)

 A large part of the reason I ended up as a meditation teacher, and why I lean so heavily on sound baths in my own personal practice, is because I'm highly sensitive.

-I never understood why it took me (a young, healthy athlete) so l o n g to feel like I was back in my rhythm again after a measly one-hour time shift.
-(It's only an hour, right?!)
+I never understood why it took me — a young, healthy athlete — so long to feel like I was back in my rhythm after a measly one-hour time shift.

-Daylight saving time doesn't just shift your schedule, it disrupts your circadian rhythm, the internal clock that governs nearly every system in your body.
-And when that clock gets thrown off,you feel it in your sleep, your hormones, your metabolism, your mood, and your ability to think clearly.
-Cortisol (your wake-up hormone) becomes blunted, melatonin gets thrown off, and even hunger hormones are affected, which is why you may find yourself craving sugar and feeling hungrier in the week that follows.
+Daylight saving time doesn't just shift your schedule — it disrupts your circadian rhythm, the internal clock that governs nearly every system in your body.
+When that clock gets thrown off, you feel it in your sleep, your hormones, your metabolism, your mood, and your ability to think clearly.
+Cortisol becomes blunted, melatonin gets thrown off, and even hunger hormones are affected, which is why the week after the time change often brings sugar cravings and unexpected fatigue.

 Get outside in the morning in the days leading up to the switch.
 Natural morning light helps preserve your circadian rhythm.